cherrz/cherrz/README.md

 ### About me and my job ⬇️

-As a QA with 3 years of commercial experience (5 years in total in IT), I specialize in finding & reporting bugs, creating and executing tests, and creating a Test Scenario to ensure that products meet high-quality standards, also I can automate simple E2E processes with Playwright and TypeScript.
+As a QA with more than 3 years of commercial experience (6 years in total in IT) I cover all major stages of software testing like unit testing, integration testing, system testing and UAT testing.
+I’m proficient in creating and executing Test Cases and Test Scenarios to ensure that products meet client requirements.
+Also I can automate simple E2E processes with Playwright and TypeScript.
 I've mostly worked on web projects, but I have experience testing mobile apps, both on iOS and Android.
-I have knowledge of HTML, CSS, JavaScript & SQL, and tools like Postman (API), GIT, and Jira.
-I have been working in an agile environment for years.
-I'm learning automation after work hours.
+I have knowledge of HTML, CSS, JavaScript, TS & SQL, and tools like Postman (REST API), GIT, and Jira suite.
+I have been working in an Agile (Scrum) environment for years.
+I am constantly developing myself after work hours.
+I am very organized and honest.
+Have been working remotely for 3 years, but still I’m able to take a hybrid job.

 ## My tech stack:
 <div display='inline'>